krux02/ast-pattern-matching/readme.md

     identifier matching.

-  * ``<expr>(...)`` any expression can be used to match for the idintifier, as long as it is an expression that evaluates to ``NimNodeKind`` or ``set[NimNodeKind]``.
+  * ``<expr>(...)`` any expression can be used to match for the identifier, as long as it is an expression that evaluates to ``NimNodeKind`` or ``set[NimNodeKind]``.
 For example ``{nnkElifExpr, nnkElifBranch}(_)`` is a totally valid pattern to match for ``elif:``.

-  * ``<expr>`` meaning any expression that is not one of the other expressions is expected to evaluate to a ``NimNodeKind`` or ``set[NimNodeKind]`` and is used to mach the kind for an expression.
+  * ``<expr>`` meaning any expression that is not one of the other expressions is expected to evaluate to a ``NimNodeKind`` or ``set[NimNodeKind]`` and is used to match the kind for an expression.

 ## Examples

-When you pass a second argument to mach as, as in the following example with `matchErrors`, this identifier will be usable in the _else_ branch as a name for all error kinds.
+When you pass a second argument to match as, as in the following example with `matchErrors`, this identifier will be usable in the _else_ branch as a name for all error kinds.
 But please use this error type only for debugging purpose.
-If for the sake of nice error messages the type has to chage, it will be changed, please don't rely on the strucuture of this type.
+If for the sake of nice error messages the type has to change, it will be changed, please don't rely on the structure of this type.

     matchAst(arg, matchErrors):